Wwise SDK 2022.1.7

 Converts the external sources files for the project as detailed in the wsources file, and places them into either the default folder, or the folder specified by the output argument.
 External Sources are a special type of source that you can put in a Sound object in Wwise.
 It indicates that the real sound data will be provided at run time.
 While External Source conversion is also triggered by SoundBank generation, this operation can be used to process sources not contained in the Wwise Project.
 Please refer to Wwise SDK help page "Integrating External Sources".

-Generate a list of SoundBank with import definition defined in the WAAPI request.
-If you choose to not write the SoundBanks to disk, subscribe to ak.wwise.core.soundbank.generated to get SoundBank structure info and the bank data as base64.
+Generate a list of SoundBanks with the import definition specified in the WAAPI request.
+If you do not write the SoundBanks to disk, subscribe to ak.wwise.core.soundbank.generated to receive SoundBank structure info and the bank data as base64.
+Note: This is a synchronous operation.

 Retrieves a SoundBank's inclusion list.